Fees and Funding for NHS Courses

 Tuition fee loans

 The most common way to fund your undergraduate study is with a student loan.
 This is a Government loan that covers your tuition fees.
-You don't need to pay anything up front, and you don't have to pay anything back until you have graduated - and are earning more that £21,000.
+You don't need to pay anything up front, and you don't have to pay anything back until you have completed your studies - and are earning more than £21,000 (increasing to £25,000 for courses starting after April 2018).

 There may also be other funding options available to you.